gLaSDI: Parametric Physics-informed Greedy Latent Space Dynamics Identification: Numerical results

 Fig. \ref{fig.advection_case1}(a-b) show the latent-space dynamics predicted by the trained encoder and the DI model from LaSDI and gLaSDI, respectively.
 The gLaSDI achieves simpler time derivative latent-space dynamics than LaSDI, with a better agreement between the encoder and the DI prediction.

 Fig. \ref{fig.advection_case1}(c-d) show the maximum relative error of LaSDI and gLaSDI predictions in the prescribed parameter space, respectively.
 The gLaSDI achieves higher prediction accuracy than the LaSDI with the maximum relative error of 2.0$\%$ in the whole parameter space, compared to 5.4$\%$ of LaSDI.
-It is observed that gLaSDI tends to have denser sampling in the regime with higher parameter values, concentrating at the bottom-right corner of the parameter space, \YC{which implies that more vibrant change in dynamics is present for higher parameter values, requiring more local DI models there.} \XH{Compared with the high-fidelity simulation based on MFEM \cite{anderson2021mfem}, the gLaSDI model achieves 200$\times$ speed-up.}
+It is observed that gLaSDI tends to have denser sampling in the regime with higher parameter values, concentrating at the bottom-right corner of the parameter space, which implies that more vibrant change in dynamics is present for higher parameter values, requiring more local DI models there. \RB{Compared with the high-fidelity simulation (MFEM \cite{anderson2021mfem}) that has an around $2\%$ maximum relative error with respect to the high-fidelity data used for gLaSDI training, the gLaSDI model achieves 121$\times$ speed-up.}

-\subsubsection{Case 2\YC{: Effects of the size of parameter space}}
+\subsubsection{Case 2: Effects of the size of parameter space}

 In the second test, we want to see how the size of parameter space affect the model performances of LaSDI and gLaSDI.
 A larger parameter space $\mathcal{D}^h$ is considered and constituted by the parameters of the initial condition, including the $w_1 \in [1.5, 2.0]$ and $w_2 \in [2.0, 2.5]$, each with 21 evenly distributed discrete points in the respective parameter range.
-Other settings remain the same as those used in the previous example, \YC{including the number of training points set 25}.
+Other settings remain the same as those used in the previous example, including the number of training points set 25.

-Fig. \ref{fig.heat_case2}(a-b) show the latent-space dynamics predicted by the trained encoder and the DI model from LaSDI and gLaSDI, respectively.
+Fig. \ref{fig.advection_case2}(a-b) show the latent-space dynamics predicted by the trained encoder and the DI model from LaSDI and gLaSDI, respectively.
 It again shows that gLaSDI learns smoother latent-space dynamics than LaSDI, with a better agreement between the encoder and the DI predictions than LaSDI.